KRR-Oxford/OET/README.md

 The repository provides scripts for data creation, with guideline to implement baseline methods for out-of-KB mention discovery and concept placement.

-# Dataset link
+# Dataset
-The dataset is available at [Zenodo](https://zenodo.org/record/8043690).
+The dataset is available at [Zenodo](https://zenodo.org/record/8043690) and its JSON keys are described in the `dataset` folder.

 # Data and processing sources
 Before data creation, the below sources need to be downloaded.